chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/11-Promises.md

 ## Promise Basics

-A promise is a placeholder for the result of an asynchronous operation.
-Instead of subscribing to an event or passing a callback to a function, the function can return a promise, like this:
+**A promise is a placeholder for the result of an asynchronous operation.** Instead of subscribing to an event or passing a callback to a function, the function can return a promise, like this:

 ```js
 // readFile promises to complete at some point in the future
 let promise = readFile("example.txt");
 ```

 In this code, `readFile()` doesn't actually start reading the file immediately; that will happen later.
-Instead, the function returns a promise object representing the asynchronous read operation so you can work with it in the future.
-Exactly when you'll be able to work with that result depends entirely on how the promise's lifecycle plays out.
+I<u>nstead, the function returns a promise object representing the asynchronous read operation so you can work with it in the future.</u> Exactly when you'll be able to work with that result depends entirely on how the promise's lifecycle plays out.

 ### The Promise Lifecycle

-Each promise goes through a short lifecycle starting in the *pending* state, which indicates that the asynchronous operation hasn't completed yet.
-A pending promise is considered *unsettled*.
-The promise in the last example is in the pending state as soon as the `readFile()` function returns it.
-Once the asynchronous operation completes, the promise is considered *settled* and enters one of two possible states:
+Each promise goes through a short lifecycle starting in the *pending* state, which indicates that the asynchronous operation hasn't completed yet. **A pending promise is considered *unsettled*.** The promise in the last example is in the pending state as soon as the `readFile()` function returns it. **Once the asynchronous operation completes, the promise is considered *settled* and enters one of two possible states:**

 1. *Fulfilled*: The promise's asynchronous operation has completed successfully.
 1. *Rejected*: The promise's asynchronous operation didn't complete successfully due to either an error or some other cause.

 An internal `[[PromiseState]]` property is set to `"pending"`, `"fulfilled"`, or `"rejected"` to reflect the promise's state.
-This property isn't exposed on promise objects, so you can't determine which state the promise is in programmatically.
-But you can take a specific action when a promise changes state by using the `then()` method.
+This property isn't exposed on promise objects, so you can't determine which state the promise is in programmatically. <u>But you can take a specific action when a promise changes state by using the `then()` method.</u>

 The `then()` method is present on all promises and takes two arguments.
 The first argument is a function to call when the promise is fulfilled.
 Any additional data related to the asynchronous operation is passed to this fulfillment function.
 The second argument is a function to call when the promise is rejected.
 Similar to the fulfillment function, the rejection function is passed any additional data related to the rejection.